Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Approximation of the transition density of a diffusion process

-For the Milstein scheme, deriving the transition density is more complicated, even in case of a one-dimensional diffusion process which we will consider here.
-Elerian~\cite{Ele1998} derives the transition density by first rearranging the Milstein scheme to obtain a transformation of a non-central chi-squared distributed variable for which the density is known and then applying the random variable transformation theorem.
-We show an alternative derivation that directly applies the random variable transformation theorem to $\Delta B_k$ in Appendix~\ref{app:milstein_density}.
-Both approaches give the same result.
+For the Milstein scheme, deriving the transition density is more complicated, even in the case of a one-dimensional diffusion process, which we consider here.
+Elerian~\cite{Ele1998} derived the transition density by first rearranging the Milstein scheme to obtain a transformation of a non-central chi-squared distributed variable for which the density is known, and then applying the random variable transformation theorem.
+In Appendix~\ref{app:milstein_density}, we present an alternative derivation that directly applies the random variable transformation theorem to $\Delta B_k$.
+Both approaches produce the same result.
 For simplicity of notation, we set $\mu_k := \mu\left(Y_k,\theta\right)$, $\sigma_k := \sigma\left(Y_k,\theta\right)$, and $\sigma'_k := \left. \partial \sigma\left(y,\theta\right) /\partial y \,\right\vert_{y=Y_k}$.
-Then, the transition density based on the Milstein approximation for a one-dimensional diffusion process reads
+Then, the transition density based on the Milstein approximation for a one-dimensional diffusion process is as follows:

-Due to the square root, $A_k\left(Y_{k+1}\right)$ must be non-negative, otherwise the transition density is equal to zero.
-Hence, there is a bound on the support of $\pi^{Mil}$.
-Whether this is a lower or an upper bound depends on the sign of the diffusion function and its derivative.
+The bounds in (\ref{eq:lb_Milstein}) and (\ref{eq:ub_Milstein}) coincide with the bound (\ref{eq:bound_Milstein}) on the range of possible values $Y_{k+1}$ resulting from the Milstein scheme in Section \ref{sec:approx_sol}.
+For values of $Y_{k+1}$ within the respective bound, $A_k\left(Y_{k+1}\right)$ is non-negative and its square root takes real values; otherwise, the transition density is equal to zero.
+Hence, there is a lower or an upper bound on the support of $\pi^{Mil}$.
 Moreover, one can show that the value of the transition density tends to infinity as $Y_{k+1}$ approaches the bound.
 However, the interval for which the density increases towards infinity may be arbitrarily narrow depending on the parameter setting.